 Many working individuals face the difficult choice between attending court and keeping their jobs.
 To address this, Judge Sonia Rash implemented Night Court sessions—offering extended evening hours for court proceedings.
 Judge Rash has become the first and only Justice of the Peace in her county to create a night court designed to serve working families.
 This helps to ensure that everyone has the opportunity to resolve legal matters without sacrificing their income, job security, or family responsibilities.
 In doing so, she has made the court system more inclusive and humane, aligning it more closely with the needs of the public it serves.

 To make the justice system more accessible, after taking office Judge Sonia Rash began offering video conference hearings as a standard option.
-This will allow individuals to attend court without the burden of taking time off work, arranging childcare, or traveling long distances.
+This has allowed individuals to attend court without the burden of taking time off work, arranging childcare, or traveling long distances.
 With this approach, justice becomes more efficient, flexible, and inclusive—especially for those with limited resources or mobility.
 This has proven indispensable for those caring for young children, elderly relatives, those with physical disabilities, and individuals who simply cannot afford to miss work.

 Knowledge is power, especially when it comes to understanding your legal rights.
 After taking office, Sonia organized regular community seminars focused on practical legal topics for all Fort Bend Citizens.
 These free events provided residents with valuable tools and information to better protect themselves, their families, and their futures—while building stronger trust between the court and the community.